Tuned Compositional Feature Replays for Efficient Stream Learning: Results

 \subsection{Memory and runtime efficiency}

-The closest competitor to CRUMB in this study in terms of top-1 accuracy is REMIND \cite{hayes2020remind}.
-Both models require specific pretraining procedures: REMIND's entails training a product quantizer using k-means clustering of feature vectors, which requires a large portion of training data to be held in memory simultaneously at very high memory cost for large datasets.
-In contrast, CRUMB's codebook matrix is trained by backpropagation in tandem with regular CNN parameter updates.
-This approach requires only 3-4\% of the peak RAM usage of REMIND for large datasets such as Online-CIFAR100 and Online-Imagenet.
-Our implementation of CRUMB also has a runtime only 15-22\% as long as REMIND's (see table~\ref{tab:memory_runtime_compare}).
+CRUMB's closest competitor in top-1 accuracy is REMIND \cite{hayes2020remind}.
+Both models require specific pretraining procedures.
+REMIND trains a product quantizer using k-means clustering of feature vectors, which requires a large portion of training data to be held in memory simultaneously.
+In contrast, CRUMB's codebook matrix is trained by backpropagation in tandem with CNN parameter updates.
+This approach requires only 3.7-4.1\% of the peak RAM usage of REMIND for large datasets such as Online-CIFAR100 and Online-Imagenet.
+CRUMB also has a runtime only about 15-43\% as long as REMIND's (Table~\ref{tab:memory_runtime_compare}).